Nuneaton: Religion

 Nuneaton's name reflects the effect that Christianity has had upon the town's history.
 Although the Benedictine nunnery which gave the town its name was destroyed at the time of the Reformation, the remaining fragments were incorporated into the Anglican church building now known as the Abbey Church of St Mary the Virgin in Manor Court Road.
-This is a Victorian construction.
+This is a Victorian and early 20th century construction.

 Church of England

 Near the town centre, but unusually not a part of it and outside the ring road, lies the medieval church of St. Nicolas – a grade I listed building.
 Chilvers Coton contains All Saints' Church, where Mary Ann Evans (George Eliot) worshipped and Justin Welby, later Archbishop of Canterbury, served as a curate.
 This was badly damaged by bombing during the Second World War, and rebuilt largely by German prisoners of war.
 There are also Anglican churches in Weddington (St James's), Attleborough (Holy Trinity), Stockingford (St Paul's), Galley Common (St Peter's), Abbey Green (St Mary's), and more recently built (1954), in Camp Hill St Mary's and St John's.